ioannisManakos/ECOPOTENTIAL-WP6/README.md

 # Landscape measures for fragmentation/connectivity

 ## Description
-The repository contains python scripts to calculate a number of landscape measures used as indicators of fragmentation and/or connectivity of land cover or habitat classes in the selected study area.
+The repository contains python scripts that demonstrate the use of parallel processing with a Sandbox Virtual Machine (VM) framework provided by [Terradue](https://www.terradue.com/).
+The scripts calculate a number of landscape measures used as indicators of fragmentation and/or connectivity of land cover or habitat classes in the selected study area.
 In particular, the following measures are calculated:
 * percentage of landscape (PLAND);
 * patch density (PD);
 * shape index distribution (SHAPE);